DHappiness/P2H-WP-Deployment/README.md

 - Creating Main Menu from selected pages.
 - Uploading of homepage html template to parse it for further including to theme templates.
 - Field to add a theme screenshot.
+- Pack the WP-Deployment script to a single file.